Identify by helicopter characteristics

 France’s large helicopter has two separate sponsons attached to the side of the fuselage.
 They have a boat shape at the bottom, like the fuselage.
 Also typical are the rectangular cabin windows with rounded corners and streamline body above the tail boom.
 The Chinese version is the Harbin Z-8.

-The main features of the Dauphin 2 and the tall vertical stabiliser and horizontal stabilisers with end plates that are swept above and below the horizontal stabilisers.
+The main features of the Dauphin 2 are the tall vertical stabiliser and horizontal stabilisers with end plates that are swept above and below the horizontal stabilisers.
 The engines are placed at the side of the gear box hub.
 Most versions have a retractable wheeled landing gear, but the first SA365 model had skids.

 Agusta A129 Mangusta